 Now it’s time to trace, smooth out and digitize your hand lettering!

 Use the Image Trace option and the preset of your choice.
 I have a custom Lettering preset that I use, but for your first time just choose the default.
 This will essentially trace around each stroke of your hand lettering to create points and paths.

 Play around with the advanced slider options until you like the way the lettering looks.
 It should be as smooth as possible without skewing the original work.
 Once you are happy with how it looks, click the expand button.

 Now you have paths and points (shapes) that make up your digital lettering all grouped together.
 The next step is to ungroup the lettering to be able to manipulate the individual points.
 Right click and select ungroup.

+Once the white spaces are gone, drag the image back onto your artboard.
 You can see in the photo that some of my paths and curves are a little jagged.
 Use the direct selection tool (A) to move points and change curves.
 You can also use the delete anchor point tool (-) and the add anchor point tool (+) under the pen tool menu to manipulate it further.

 This step can take a bit of time depending on how steady and even your original hand lettering was.
 Play around with the points until you get the look you want.

 Now pat yourself on the back because you just successfully learned how to digitize hand lettering!!
-You can use that PNG file to place your letterings in mockups, or post to instagram or use them to do whatever you want!
+You can use that PNG file to place your letterings in mockups, or post to Instagram or use them to do whatever you want!